We partner with excellence.

 The Boys and Girls Clubs of Durham and Orange Counties works to inspire and enable all young people, particularly those who need them most, to reach their full potential as productive, caring, and responsible citizens.
 The club serves 120 children every day through its after-school program and over 300 during its summer camp and athletic programming.
 The Hope for the Holidays partnership between MIX 101.5 FM and The Forest at Duke ensures that each Boys and Girls Club youth in the local area receives a personalized gift during a fun, festive holiday party.
 In addition to bringing joy to the Club and its volunteers, staff, and children, this campaign also lessens the cost burden of Christmas gifts for local families.

-The central hub of the local Jewish community, the Jewish Federation of Durham-Chapel Hill serves as the umbrella organization for the Levin JCC, Jewish Family Services, the Jewish Community Foundation, Jewish Community Relations Council, the Israel Center, and Community Midrasha.
-The Jewish Federation’s mission is to connect Jews in the local community, help those in need both locally and abroad, and provide and support programs and services that enable current and future generations to lead more meaningful lives inspired by Jewish values.
-As a supporter of the good work done at this organization, The Forest at Duke helps the Jewish Federation’s growing line of social and cultural programming thrive.
+The central hub of the local Jewish community, Jewish for Good serves as the umbrella organization for the Levin JCC, Jewish Family Services, the Jewish Community Foundation, Jewish Community Relations Council, the Israel Center, and Community Midrasha.
+Jewish for Good’s mission is to “serve as a vibrant hub where everyone belongs, nourishing the roots of local Jewish life.”
+As a supporter of the work done at this organization, The Forest at Duke helps Jewish for Good’s growing line of social and cultural programming thrive.

 A vibrant Reform Jewish community in the Durham-Chapel Hill region, Judea Reform Congregation consists of 630 households and builds community by engaging its members in the central aspects of Judaism.
 Because of its partnership with The Forest at Duke, the Judea Reform Congregation finds additional support for many of its mission-critical activities: Religious School programs, inclusion efforts to make Judea Reform welcoming to all, music and worship, scholarships for youth camps, social action initiatives promoting justice and equality, and more.